http-everything/httpe/docs/content/docs/install.md

 ### On Windows

 Open a PowerShell terminal **with administrative rights**.
-Download and unpack the files to an appropriated location.
+Download and unpack the files to an appropriate location.

 ```powershell
 mkdir "C:\Program Files\httpe"